sarn1/example-aspnet-lync/README.md

 ### Quantifiers ###
 - Lync has 3 types of quantifer operators
-	- ANY
+	- Any
-	- ALL
+	- All
-	- CONTAINS
+	- Contains

 ```csharp
 LoadAssembly("Birdwatcher.dll");